Universal Single-Server Blind Quantum Computation for Classical Clients: Universal single-server and almost-classical-client blind quantum computation protocol and analysis

-Now, we focus on Alice's ability to detect if Bob sends her wrong measurement result in purpose.
-On the first step of the protocol, trusted center generates $h$ decoy Bell states, $|\psi_{z,x}(A_{h1}.A_{h2})\rangle$, where $(z,x) \in \{0,1\}^2$.
-The center sends the first particle of Bell states to Alice, and then send the other particles to her after she has received all the first particles, and tells her the state of these Bell states.
-In step 2, Alice randomly forwards the particles of decoy Bell states to Bob and records the position of it, or simply discard them.
+Furthermore, if Bob sends wrong measurement result to Alice in purpose, Alice can detect the case.
+In Step 1, Trent generates $h$ decoy Bell states $|\psi_{z,x}(A_{h1}.A_{h2})\rangle$, where $(z,x) \in \{0,1\}^2$.
+Trent sends the first particle of Bell states to Alice, and then sends the other particles to her after she has received all the first particles, and tells her the state of these Bell states.
+In Step 2, Alice randomly forwards the particles of decoy Bell states to Bob and records the position of it, or simply discards them.
 Bob places these particles in quantum registers following the incoming sequence.
-In step 3, suppose Alice asks Bob to perform Bell measurement on particles of $l$ $(l<h)$ decoy Bell states which are specified by Alice, and Bob sends result to Alice.
-Alice can check the result from Bob and the state information from trusted center.
-If Bob spoils, he will get caught with the probability $3/4$ of every Bell state.
-He gets caught if Alice finds that at least one output is incorrect, so the probability of an incorrect output being accepted is $4^{-l}$.
+In step 3, Alice asks Bob to perform Bell measurement on particles of $l$ $(l<h)$ decoy Bell states, and Bob sends result to Alice.
+In this case, Alice can check the result from Bob and the state information from the trusted center Trent.
+If Bob spoils, he can get through Alice's detection with the probability $\frac{1}{4}$ of every Bell state.
+He will be detected if Alice finds that at least one output is incorrect, so the probability of an incorrect output being accepted is $\frac{1}{4^l}$.